Woolfords

 Woolfords is located on the road between Auchengray and West Calder, next to Cobbinshaw Reservoir.
-It was formerly part of West Calder in West Lothian and has an EH55 postcode.
+It was formerly part of West Calder in Midlothian and has an EH55 postcode.

 Woolfords is at 1000 ft above sea level on the edge of the Pentland Hills.
 Nearby villages include Auchengray and Tarbrax.

 North of Woolfords and the other side of the railway line is the linear settlement of Woolfords Cottages.

 History

 Woolfords was built to house the mineworkers for the coal, lime and shale mines of Cobbinshaw, Tarbrax and Baads Mill.
 Nearby Cobbinshaw is much older.

 Transport

-It once had its own railway station on the Caledonian Railway's Edinburgh to Carstairs Line.
+The Cobbinshaw railway station on the Caledonian Railway's Edinburgh to Carstairs Line, was sited close to Woolfords.
 The station was located north of Auchengray railway station.